intelie/gitbook-drilling/collector/protocols/modbus.md

 ## Compatibility for LiveRig Collector prior to 5.x

-ModBus support for LiveRig Collector prior to 5.0.0 **is limited to TCP transport only**.
+Modbus support for LiveRig Collector prior to 5.0.0 **is limited to TCP transport only**.

 The connection string was slightly different as demonstrated below: